Sixelayo/cudaTemplate/README.md

 - https://conwaylife.com/wiki/Main_Page

-### TODO
+### next

-Mandatory
-- utiliser la shared memory pour lire tuile par tuile

-Optional things I would've had given infinite time :
+Optional things I would've add given infinite time :
 - add support for any Rulestring, not only those where Survive / Birth are connex intervals 2x2 /Move / Day and Night / Anneal / Diamoeba ...
 - keeping grid configuration when switching from CPU to GPU and GPU to CPU
 - better color management